 There is also another term that you may come across in this process, known as dissimilar metal welding.
 This is the process of welding together two metals that are of a different nature.
 They could be the same metal in name, such as steel, but may possess different properties.
 Alternatively, they could be two entirely different metals, such as copper and aluminium.
 This has become an important process as many products nowadays, such as cars and batteries, are constructed from many different types of materials.

-The advantages and benefits of this process
+What are the advantages and benefits of this process?

-So, what are the benefits to of the laser welding process?
+So, what are the benefits to of the laser welding machine process?
 As we have previously examined, there are five main benefits offered to the user:

 - Ultimate precision – you can achieve a high level of accuracy and control